a2roger/backup/w6_3d/readme.md

-# 3D in Processing Workshop
+# Workshop 6: 3D Graphics

-Using Processing to construct and render 3D objects, control cameras and lighting, and do texture mapping.
+We'll explore how to use Processing to construct and render 3D objects, control cameras and lighting, and do texture mapping.

 ## Goals